 This new 800 (approx) seater stadium facility will be owned by the Gibraltar Government.

 It will have a running track and general purpose sports field and will be made available to football and other sports in Gibraltar.
 The running track will have eight, 400 metre lanes and will therefore be larger than the current track at the Victoria Stadium.
 A new, open air pool will be provided.
 It will be a 52 metre, eight lane pool with seating around for 400 spectators.
 The Gibraltar Amateur Swimming Association is assisting the Government to ensure that this new pool facility complies with its requirements.
+That signifies that contacting professionals like metal fabricators dublin to supply some materials are essential in the construction process.

 A full size football ground which can double up as training pitches, especially for children, will be provided.
 This will be available to the GFA, to all the GFA league clubs as well as to Rugby.